cgailly/WordBlitzCheater/README.md

 ## Conclusion
 Cheating is bad...
-Seriously do not be naive, there are some cheaters, and now you know how it works.
+Seriously do not be naive, and I am not the only one, but now you know how it works.

 ## Make the program working